What is National Board Certification?

 National Board Certification is a symbol of professional teaching excellence, which complements, but does not replace, state licensing.
 While state licensing systems set entry level standards for beginning teachers, National Board certification establishes advanced standards for experienced teachers.

-- The National Board Certification process requires teachers to demonstrate and provide evidence that they meet the standards that have been established by educators in a two part performance-based assessment.
+- The National Board Certification process requires teachers to demonstrate and provide evidence that they meet the standards that have been established by educators in a four part performance-based assessment.

-- Teachers compile a portfolio which contains four entries about practice, including student work samples, videotapes, analyses and reflection of their classroom teaching and student learning.
+- Teachers compile three entries about practice, including student work samples, videotapes, analysis and reflection of their classroom teaching and student learning.
 Additional every candidate must provide evidence of their leadership, their development as life-long learners, and their interaction with parents and the community.

-- The assessment center portion is conducted at a computer-center and consists of six, thirty minute exercises which require candidates to provide written responses demonstrating content knowledge specific to their certification area.
+- The assessment center portion is conducted at a computer-center which will require candidates to provide written responses demonstrating content knowledge specific to their certification area.

 For certificate specific requirements visit NBPTS.org.